pywbem/pywbemtools/docs/pywbemclicommands.rst

 Connections in the :term:`connections file` can be created by:

-* Using the ``connection add`` subcommand.
-This allows defining the parameters of a connection as a subcommand.
+* Using the ``connection add`` command.
+This allows defining the parameters of a connection as a command.

-* Using the ``connection save`` subcommand with the current connection.
+* Using the ``connection save`` command with the current connection.
 This options uses the parameters current connection to define and save a connection in the connections file.